soraesorae/mileage-contracts/README.md

 forge script script/SwMileageDeploy.s.sol --broadcast --skip-simulation --gas-estimate-multiplier 500
 ```

-In our case, forge underestimates gas used of `deploy(...)` function in certain chain.
+In our case, forge underestimates gas used of `deploy(...)` function in a certain chain.
 Therefore, use temporarily `--gas-estimate-multiplier 500` to overestimate gas used.